 Don’t make types out of people, and don’t apply stereotypes to them.
 It’s easy to prejudge how people will behave and how things will go based on your past experience or personal taste.
 But everyone involved is a unique human being in very particular circumstances, so don’t close your mind to the possibility that things could go very differently from your expectations.

 Check your own perceptions and logic.
 Imagine having the same problems with other people: Would the conflict feel the same way?
 Your perceptions of a person’s standpoint may be based on your own assumptions about that person rather than their actual positions and behavior.
-Be conscientious not to group people into types or roles based on your notion that they agree or disagree with you.
+Be careful to group people into types or roles based on your notion that they agree or disagree with you.

 2. Practice Fact-Checking and Values Check-Ins

 Are your facts in conflict, or is it your interpretations of those facts that don’t match?
 Both sides may have the same data, but interpretations can vary based on the process used to gather information and the lens used to review the situation.
-You might even be using the same terms while ascribing different expectations, beliefs, and meanings to them.
+You might even be using the same terms while ascribing different beliefs, and meanings to them.

 To have a productive discussion, you may need to go back and forth, checking on the consistency of your mutual goals, the values that underpin your beliefs about how things should be done, and even your data — just to ensure you’re all working in the same direction.

 3. Establish an Etiquette of Disagreement

 People sometimes avoid disagreement because they’re afraid of how truly upset they’ll be if they can’t come to a mutually beneficial resolution.
 Or they may fear that one side will triumph and the other will lose abjectly.
 Instead of resigning yourself to an ongoing deadlock or stalemate, structure a procedure that everyone agrees to use for ascertaining the crucial elements of the conflict.

 - Articulate the nature of the problem in a factual, measured way, without accusations or moralizing.